mehryar-m/canada_ecrp/README.md

 # canada_ecrp
-Looking at the effect of ethnic composition on redistributive policies
+Looking at the effect of ethnic composition on redistributive policies.
+This repository primarily contains the scripts that I am using for this research project.